solana-labs/solana-program-library/docs/src/stake-pool.md

 over the mint.

 The pool creator's fee account identifier is `3xvXPfQi2SaTkqPV9A7BQwh4GyTe2ZPasfoaCBCnTAJ5`.
-When users deposit warmed up stake accounts into the stake pool, the program will transfer 3% of their contribution into this account in the form of SPL token staking derivatives.
+Every epoch, as stake accounts in the stake pool earn rewards, the program will mint SPL token staking derivatives equal to 3% of the gains on that epoch into this account.

 #### Create a validator stake account